zuki/rust-raspberrypi-OS-tutorials/05_drivers_gpio_uart/README.md

 +            EightBit = 0b11
 +        ],
 +
-+        /// FIFOを有効にする
++        /// Enable FIFOs:
 +        ///
-+        /// 0 = FIFOは無効（キャラクタモード）。FIFOは1バイトのホールディング
++        /// 0 = FIFOs are disabled (character mode) that is, the FIFOs become 1-byte-deep holding
-+        /// レジスタになる。
++        /// registers.
 +        ///
-+        /// 1 = 送信/受信FIFOバッファは有効（FIFOモード）。
++        /// 1 = Transmit and receive FIFO buffers are enabled (FIFO mode).
 +        FEN  OFFSET(4) NUMBITS(1) [
 +            FifosDisabled = 0,
 +            FifosEnabled = 1
 +        ]
 +    ],
 +
-+    /// コントロールレジスタ
++    /// Control Register.
 +    CR [
-+        /// 受信は有効。このビットが1にセットされている場合、UARTの受信
-+        /// セクションは有効である。SIRENビットの設定に応じて、UART信号
-+        /// またはSIR信号のいずれかでデータの受信が行われる。受信の途中で
-+        /// UARTが無効になった場合は、現在のキャラクタの受信を完了して
++        /// Receive enable.
+If this bit is set to 1, the receive section of the UART is enabled.
++        /// Data reception occurs for either UART signals or SIR signals depending on the setting of
++        /// the SIREN bit.
+When the UART is disabled in the middle of reception, it completes the
-+        /// から停止する。
++        /// current character before stopping.
 +        RXE OFFSET(9) NUMBITS(1) [
 +            Disabled = 0,
 +            Enabled = 1
 +        ],
 +
-+        /// 送信は有効。このビットが1にセットされている場合、UARTの送信
-+        /// セクションは有効である。SIRENビットの設定に応じて、UART信号
-+        /// またはSIR信号のいずれかでデータの送信が行われる。送信の途中で
-+        /// UARTが無効になった場合は、現在のキャラクタの送信を完了して
++        /// Transmit enable.
+If this bit is set to 1, the transmit section of the UART is enabled.
++        /// Data transmission occurs for either UART signals, or SIR signals depending on the
++        /// setting of the SIREN bit.
+When the UART is disabled in the middle of transmission, it
-+        /// から停止する。
++        /// completes the current character before stopping.
 +        TXE OFFSET(8) NUMBITS(1) [
 +            Disabled = 0,
 +            Enabled = 1
 +        ],
 +
-+        /// UARTを有効にする
++        /// UART enable:
 +        ///
-+        /// 0 = UARTは無効。 送信または受信の途中でUARTが無効になった場合は、
++        /// 0 = UART is disabled.
+If the UART is disabled in the middle of transmission or
-+        /// 現在のキャラクタの送信または受信を完了してから停止する。
++        /// reception, it completes the current character before stopping.
 +        ///
-+        /// 1 = UARTは有効。SIRENビットの設定に応じて、UART信号またはSIR信号の
++        /// 1 = The UART is enabled.
+Data transmission and reception occurs for either UART signals
-+        /// いずれかでデータの送信または受信が行われる。
++        /// or SIR signals depending on the setting of the SIREN bit
 +        UARTEN OFFSET(0) NUMBITS(1) [
 +            /// If the UART is disabled in the middle of transmission or reception, it completes the
 +            /// current character before stopping.